shaungt1/COT6930-Generative-Intelligence-and-Software-Development-Lifecycles/Assignment_1/MY-REPORT.md

 the advanced multi step hybrid prompt outperformed the other methods by providing the most structured actionable and realistic business evaluation the model successfully

-* collected and validated user input iteratively ensuring that incomplete or vague responses were refined
+* collected and validated user input iteratively ensuring that incomplete or vague responses were refined.
+* I adjusted the Top-P value from 0-1 adjusted tempiture LLM properties from 0,0.3,0.7 and found that the conversation was ridged but more direct and exact at 0.
+At 0.3 no real differenace, and at 0.7 the ocnversation was beteer and more natural but the questionsing was subjective.
-* assessed market viability competition and technical feasibility dynamically injecting analysis segments progressively rather than relying on static response formats
+* assessed market viability competition and technical feasibility dynamically injecting analysis segments progressively rather than relying on static
 * generated a detailed feasibility report including risk assessments investment readiness scores and potential business model pivots
 * reduced bias and assumption driven conclusions prompting users to clarify uncertainties and validate their assumptions through structured questioning
 * produced highly accurate revenue projections and cost risk assessments making it practical for real world startup validation